San Diego State vs. New Mexico NCAA Football Odds, Plays and Insights | October 9, 2021

 San Diego State Stats and Trends

-- San Diego State has played four games, with three wins against the spread.
+- In San Diego State's four games this year, it has three wins against the spread.

 - The Aztecs have covered the spread once this season when favored by 19.5 points or more (in two chances).

-- When San Diego State scores more than 26.8 points, it is 3-1 against the spread and 4-0 overall.
+- San Diego State is 3-1 against the spread and 4-0 overall this season when the team records more than 26.8 points.

-- When San Diego State churns out over 349.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- When San Diego State picks up more than 349.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Aztecs have five turnovers, two fewer than the Lobos have takeaways (7).
+- The Aztecs have five giveaways this season, while the Lobos have seven takeaways .

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.